HuMoN-Research-Lab/freemocap_slackline_project/docs/lit_review_notes/Slackline Literature Survey.md

 - Focused on the development of coordination during the learning process.
 Describes joint pairs moving either in or out of phase, indicating developed movement synergies.

 Singh, Rajat Emanuel, Kamran Iqbal, and Gannon White.
 “Proficiency-Based Recruitment of Muscle Synergies in a Highly Perturbed Walking Task (Slackline).” _Engineering Reports_ 2, no. 10 (2020): e12253. [https://doi.org/10.1002/eng2.12253](https://doi.org/10.1002/eng2.12253).
-- Used electromyography on three different skill level of slackliner in order to investigate muscle synergies.
+- Used electromyography on three different skill levels of slackliner in order to investigate muscle synergies.
 Found different muscle symmetries across different skill levels.

+Gabel, Charles Philip, Bernard Guy, Hamid Reza Mokhtarinia, and Markus Melloh.
+“Slacklining: An Explanatory Multi-Dimensional Model Considering Classical Mechanics, Biopsychosocial Health and Time.” _World Journal of Orthopedics_ 12, no. 3 (March 18, 2021): 102–18. [https://doi.org/10.5312/wjo.v12.i3.102](https://doi.org/10.5312/wjo.v12.i3.102).
+- An all encompassing model of how people slackline, focused on a general conception of behavior studies

+Kodama, Kentaro, Yusuke Kikuchi, and Hideo Yamagiwa.
+“Whole-Body Coordination Skill for Dynamic Balancing on a Slackline.” edited by Mihoko Otake, Setsuya Kurahashi, Yuiko Ota, Ken Satoh, and Daisuke Bekki, 10091:528–46.
+Lecture Notes in Computer Science.
+Cham: Springer International Publishing, 2017. [https://doi.org/10.1007/978-3-319-50953-2_39](https://doi.org/10.1007/978-3-319-50953-2_39).
+- Investigates fundamental skills used in slacklining

+Serrien, Ben, Hohenauer, Erich, Clijsen, Ron, Baeyens, Jean-Pierre and Ursula Hohenauer-Küng.
+Balance Coordination Strategies on Slacklines: Analysis By Means of  Self-Organizing Maps.
+In 5th Motor Control Conference (2016)
+- Uses self-organizing map analysis to investigate kinematic strategies of balance.

 ## Slackline Performance Indicators and Measures of Stability